Sean Rad: Tinder

 In January 2012, Rad joined the startup incubator Hatch Labs to build Cardify, a next-generation, app based, customer loyalty rewards program.
-However, within weeks of his joining, the incubator held an internal 48-hour hackathon; Rad was paired with Hatch Labs engineer Joe Munoz.
-During the hackathon, Rad presented the idea for a double opt-in dating app called Matchbox.
+However, within weeks of his joining, the incubator held an internal 48-hour hackathon, where Rad presented the idea for a double opt-in dating app called Matchbox.
 MatchBox (which would later be named Tinder) was awarded first prize in the hackathon.
-In the following weeks, while waiting for Apple to approve the Cardify app, Rad and the Cardify team shifted their focus to Matchbox.

 In September 2012, Rad and his team officially launched Tinder.
 Unlike previous dating apps, Tinder was designed for a mobile interface and utilized photo-focused profiles that were easily navigated with an intuitive swiping motion.
 Within two months of launch, the app had facilitated over one million matches.
 Tinder was named the "Best New Startup of 2013" by TechCrunch.
 By 2014, the app was processing more than one billion swipes per day with the average user spending 90 minutes on the app.
-By 2015, Tinder was the top grossing app in 99 countries, and in 2017, Tinder became the highest grossing app in Apple's App Store.
+By 2015, Tinder became the highest grossing app in Apple's App Store.